-Parents donate $15 per child to the program.
-On, or near their birthday, participating students choose a book from the Media Center’s birthday collection.
-Our media specialist will assist the student in finding a book that matches their interests and attach a bookplate marking their special day on the inside front cover.
-Students and/or their special guest are encouraged to read the book, or an excerpt, to the class during reading time.
+Parents donate $15 per child to the program via the PTO webstore.
+During your child’s birthday month, participating students choose a book from the Media Center’s birthday collection.
+Student’s will be assisted as needed in finding a book that matches their interests and will attach a bookplate marking their special day on the inside front cover.
+Working with their teacher, students and/or their special guest are encouraged to read the book, or an excerpt, to the class during reading time.

 What if our family chooses not to participate?